ma3kik/getdata-007/CodeBook.md

 - LAYING.

 # 3. the 66 Signals
 The rest of the variables are signals measured by the sensors.
 The variable names are for example "tBodyAcc-mean()-Y" or "fBodyAccJerk-std()-Z".
-A variable name consists of four components and each component represents the type of the variables according to the following rule.
+A variable name consists of six components and each component represents the type of the variables according to the following rule.
 * Domain
     * "t" indicates if the variable is in a time domain.
     * "f" indicates if the variable is in a frequency domain (computed as a fft.)